 Instructions

-Preheat oven to 350 degrees F and line a cake pan with parchment paper or generously grease it.
+Preheat the oven to 350 degrees F and line your cake pan with parchment paper.

-Gradually fold in the dry mixture to the wet until just combined.
-Be careful not to overmix here.
+Add the dry mixture to the wet mixture and mix until just combined.
+Do not over-mix.

-Allow the cake to cool for 10 minutes in the pan before transferring.
+Allow the cake to cool for 15-20 minutes in the pan before transferring to a cooling rack to cool completely.

 How to make the whipped cream